- videocam On-Demand Webinar

 Ms. Freda-Colon, LCSW is a therapist who works with executives who are contemplating divorce after the discovery of a betrayal.
 She supports her clients by helping them to make an informed, rational decision rooted in facts, not driven by fear or emotion.
 She is described as “compassionately blunt” and bold…like hot pink bold.
 She brings that same boldness to her work with therapy clients and has been interviewed for dozens of podcasts and publications, including Bustle and Newsweek.
 She sees clients in person at her Huntington, NY office or virtually throughout New York and Florida.

-Ms. Creavin offers comprehensive wealth management solutions to some of the most influential and prominent families in the New York metropolitan area.
+As a Senior Managing Director and Client Advisor at Peapack Private, Ms. Creavin offers comprehensive wealth management solutions to some of the most influential and prominent families in the New York metropolitan area.
 She specializes in working with clients who are serial entrepreneurs and lead busy lives both personally and professionally.
 Ms. Creavin also specializes in working with suddenly single women who want to work with advisors who are non-judgmental and patient.
-She curates sophisticated investment strategies, custom cash flow analysis, and advanced estate planning so each client can focus on building their lasting legacy.
+Clients come to her because they know they can fully delegate their finances to her, freeing them to focus on their business ventures, their families and the causes they care about.
+She earned an MBA from Stern School of Business, New York University, and a BS from Duke University.
+Ms. Creavin is also a CFP®.

 -